AbnerSquared/Orikivo.Classic/README.md

 ﻿# Orikivo.Classic
 Orikivo's source code before its rewrite.
-All of its files have been organized accordingly, but nothing has been changed.
+All of its files are planned to be optimized and organized, but nothing will change.
 This represents the blob of concepts that Orikivo was before I planned everything together.

 # Plans
 My goal with Orikivo.Classic is to retain the same structure as it once had, while improving and organizing the entire code structure.